 Some additional recommendations from Boise State University Health Services:

-- Check out the Environmental Health Safety and Sustainability fact sheet for outdoor workers, athletes, preschool students and participants in campus sponsored outdoor recreational programs during times of high atmospheric particulate concentrations.
+- Check out the Environmental Health Safety and Sustainability fact sheet for outdoor workers (PDF), athletes, preschool students and participants in campus sponsored outdoor recreational programs during times of high atmospheric particulate concentrations.

 - Find more resources about air quality at the Idaho Department of Environmental Quality’s Air Quality in Idaho information site.